 It’s easy to take our health for granted, but when we don’t have it, everything else suffers.
 Maintaining our health is thus the first purpose and top priority in our HRVWE model of the five most critical success factors in life.
 Without a basic level of health, nothing else works.
 With great health, everything else is so much easier.
 Our bodies naturally strive to be healthy.
 True, some of our genes start to work against us in later life, in a process of aging called antagonistic plieotropy, but even then, most of our body’s processes want health, right up to the point of death.
 The choices we make either help or hinder that natural striving of our biology.
 If we have our mental and physical health, we’ve got the greatest gift life offers to each of us.
 We should be grateful for it every day, and constantly be on guard against losing our most precious asset—a healthy life.

-Above all, we must learn how to build our health with good stress cycles, so we can better handle bad stress, and the unexpected catastrophes that life occasionally brings our way.
+So rather than just avoid stress, we must learn how to build our health and strength with good stress cycles, so we can better handle the catastrophes life will always bring our way.
 The distinction between good and bad stress is an evolving art and science.
 It’s also the key issue that will determine your lifelong health and vitality/capacity/ability, so learn to tell the difference in yourself, day by day.

-These five are offered in a suggested order of importance specifically for preventing cortical and hippocampal atrophy (thinning, wasting away, a common problem in unhealthy aging) and more generally, keeping your brain and body both healthy and vital for a very long time.
+These five are offered in a suggested order of importance specifically for preventing cortical, hippocampal, and glial atrophy (thinning and wasting away of your brain’s gray and white matter, a common problem in unhealthy aging) and more generally, keeping your brain and body both healthy and vital for a very long time.

 Let’s look now at these five health-building eustress cycles in more detail.

 1. Awareness/Sleeping Cycle.